AP Exclusive: Colleges got $60M-plus from OxyContin family

 For decades, the family has been a major philanthropic figure in the worlds of art, medicine and education.
 They were listed by Forbes magazine in 2016 as one of the nation’s 20 wealthiest families, with holdings of $13 billion.

-Much of their giving to universities has fueled research in areas including genetics and brain development.
+Much of their giving has fueled research in genetics and brain development.
 Other gifts supported medical schools, student scholarships and faculty jobs.
-It amounts to a small fraction of schools’ overall fundraising, but some say the money has been a boon to important programs.
+It amounts to a small fraction of universities’ overall fundraising, but schools say the money has been a boon to important programs.

 When evaluating the ethics of Sackler gifts, some experts argue, it’s important to consider what schools knew about the family and when they knew it.